-Seminar - 3 periods a week (two terms)
+Seminar: 3 periods a week (two terms) Credit(s): 2

-WS591 Issues of International and National Security in International Relations: Changing Definitions
+WS591 Issues of International and National Security in International Relations: Changing Definitions system, and the changes in the concept of national security at the state level that have occurred as a result.

 This course will focus on the changing definitions of security.
-This will include an examination of the development of international norms relating to intervention, the affect of non-state actors in the system, and the changes in the concept of national security at the state level that have occurred as a result.
+This will include an examination of the development of international norms relating to intervention, the affect of non-state actors in the